cheneric/nim/README.md

 The game starts with a random number of tokens in a random number of buckets.
 2 players alternate turns; the first to play is chosen at random.

-On a player's turn, (s)he may remove 1 or more (up to all of the token in a bucket) from a single bucket with tokens.
+On a player's turn, (s)he must remove 1 or more (up to all of the token in a bucket) from a single bucket with tokens.
 The turn then passes to the other player.